Product Subset Problem : Applications to number theory and cryptography: Introduction

 \subsection{Our Contribution}

 First we provide an algorithm for solving product subset problem based on birthday paradox.
 This approach is not new, for instance see \cite[Section 2.3]{NC}.
 Here we use a variant of \cite[Section 3]{original}.
 We study and implement a parallel version of this algorithm.
 This result to an improvement of the tables provided in \cite{original}.
 Further, except the cryptanalysis of NSK cryptosystem, we applied our algorithm to the searching of Carmichael numbers.
 We used a method of Erd\H{o}s, to the problem of finding Carmichael numbers with many prime divisors.
 We managed to generate a Carmichael number with $19589$ prime factors\footnote{\url{http://tiny.cc/tm6miz}}.
 Finally, we provide an abstract version of the algorithm in \cite[Section 3]{original}, to the general product subset problem and further we analyze the algorithm as far as the selection of the parameters (this is provided in Proposition \ref{lemma:new_result}). \\\\ {\bf Roadmap.} This paper is organized as follows.
 In section \ref{section:birthday_attack} we introduce the attack to MSPP based on birthday paradox.
 We further provide a detailed analysis.
-Section \ref{section:carmichael} is dedicated to the problem of finding Carmichael numbers with many prime factors.
+Section \ref{sec:applications} is dedicated to applications.
+In subsection \ref{sec:nsk} we obtain an application of MSPP to Naccache-Stern Knapsack cryptosystem and in subsection \ref{exp_results} we provide some experimental results.
+Subsection \ref{section:carmichael} is dedicated to the problem of finding Carmichael numbers with many prime factors.
 We provide the necessary bibliography and known results.
-In the next section we obtain a second application of MSPP to Naccache-Stern Knapsack cryptosystem.
-In section \ref{exp_results} we provide experimental results.
 Finally, the last section contains some concluding remarks.